kevzettler/kevzettler.github.com/_posts/2015-08-10-react_data_fetching_with_relay.md

 });
 ```
 #GraphQL
 The above example may look strange.
 Much of the magic behind Relay is a powered by GraphQL.
 GraphQL is a query language that specializes in traversing graph data structures.
-GraphQL could be considered A caveat of using Relay.
+GraphQL might be considered A caveat of using Relay.
 An existing project most likely is not setup to work with GraphQL out of the box.

 ## Current State Of Relay
 Facebook recently released an [open source 'Technical Preview' of Relay](https://github.com/facebook/react).
 They have some great examples in the repository that demonstrate working with Relay.
 In addition to the repository there is a very thorough documentation site.

 ## Relay Without GraphQL
-With the additional overhead of setting up GraphQL.
+With the extra overhead of setting up GraphQL.
 Facebook's Relay might not be the right tool for our project.
 Luckily there is anoter 'Relay inspired' frame work out there that may be a better fit. [react-transmit](https://github.com/RickWong/react-transmit) is an open source project that aims to be 'Relay without GraphQL'.